 Hastings is a somewhat small city located in the state of Michigan.
 With a population of 7,284 people and three constituent neighborhoods, Hastings is the 155th largest community in Michigan.

-Hastings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hastings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hastings are a mix of both white- and blue-collar jobs.
 Overall, Hastings is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Hastings who work in office and administrative support (11.56%), sales jobs (10.56%), and healthcare (8.70%).

 The per capita income in Hastings in 2010 was $22,719, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $90,876 for a family of four.
 However, Hastings contains both very wealthy and poor people as well.